autodesk-cloud/ochonetes/README.md

 100% success / spawned 3 pod(s)
 ```

 This is it !
-Your ensemble is booting.
-Wait a bit for the cluster to settle and poof you will have a nice ensemble
+Your ensemble is now booting.
+Wait a bit for the cluster to settle (please keep in mind your minions
+will have to pull the image from the hub upon the very first run, this can take up to a minute) and poof you will have
-you can access at TCP 2181 !
+a nice ensemble you can access at TCP 2181 !

 ```
 > grep